 California put laws in place early in 2015 to prepare for automatic cars.
 The all-electric car Google was introduced in 2014 and will hit select streets soon in California.
 While these cars are currently going to be set to a “neighborhood-friendly” max speed of 25 mph, the future is right around the corner.
 Nissan has announced plans to release their autonomous vehicles by 2020.

 From the 3Doodler pen for small-scale 3D drawing to larger 3D printers for NASA food, new printing technology has been exploding for the past few years.
 L’Oreal just announced plans to partner with a bioprinting company to increase lab-based skin production.
-The cosmetics company is already producing thousands of skin samples a year in France, but it wants to speed up the process, according to Bloomberg.
+The cosmetics company is already producing thousands of skin samples a

 Printed skin has been suggested for speeding the healing process of facial injuries and burns, as skin tissue cells are grown and farmed for future use.
 If it all sounds a bit Dr. Frankenstein, you might not want to know that L’Oreal’s labs have already created over 5 square meters of skin.
 Not to be outdone, pharmaceutical giant Merck is currently working to print liver and kidney tissues.

 As the most abundant element in the universe, efforts are being made to harness hydrogen to fuel needs for the future.
 Toyota is leading clean energy efforts with active fuel cell vehicles (FCV) set to enter the market.
 These cars offer quick refueling times and long ranges as a zero-emission alternative to fossil fuel.
 Hydrogen can be produced even in areas with few natural resources and will continue to increase in importance as a sustainable energy source.
 Toyota’s Mirai is set to arrive in limited parts of California in the second half of 2015.